shane-axiom/docker.github.io/config/containers/logging/configure.md

 ## Limitations of logging drivers

-- Users of Docker Enterprise can make use of "dual logging", which enables you to use the `docker logs` command for any logging driver.
+- Users can make use of "dual logging", which enables you to use the `docker logs` command for any logging driver.
 Refer to [reading logs when using remote logging drivers](dual-logging.md) for information about using `docker logs` to read container logs locally for many